nathmota/funda-analysis/README.md

-# Funda Properties Listings Data Analysis and Visualization
+# Funda Properties Listings Data Analysis

 ### Project Overview

 ### Project Title:
-[Insert project title]
+Analysis of the Dutch Real Estate Market
+Based on Properties Listings Available on *funda.nl* website.

 ### Project Objective:
   Presenting an overview of the housing market in the Netherlands that are available on Funda website;